sollenne/rexelusa.github.io/rich/error/readMe.md

 #Notes

-#There are two pages in this directory;
+##In this Directory
-# 	- 404.html  : when page is not found.
+There are two pages in this directory;
-# 	- down.html : when site is unavailable or down for maintinence.
+  * 404.html  : when page is not found.

-#Both pages call outside dependencies
+  * down.html : when site is unavailable or down for maintinence.

-# 	- CSS
+##Both pages call outside dependencies
-#   --- Bootstrap CSS 3.3.5
+  * CSS
-# 	--- Google Fonts for 'open sans'
+  * --- Bootstrap CSS 3.3.5

-# 	- JAVASCRIPT
+  * --- Google Fonts for 'open sans'

-# 	--- JQuery 2.1.4
+  * JAVASCRIPT
-# 	--- FitText 1.2.0 for the large page title
+  * --- JQuery 2.1.4

-#Both Pages use Hagemeyer FavIcon and Hagemeyer logo
+  * --- FitText 1.2.0 for the large page title

-#The 404.html page links the logo and body link to the
+##Both Pages use Hagemeyer FavIcon and Hagemeyer logo

-#root directory: '/'. down.html does not link anywhere
+The 404.html page links the logo and body link to the root directory: '/'. down.html does not link anywhere